Evheniia96/restaurant-kitchen-service/README.md

 * Performance

 The Restaurant Kitchen Service is designed to elevate the efficiency and collaboration within the kitchen, ultimately contributing to the success and reputation of the restaurant.
 Whether you are a small bistro or a large-scale eatery, this management system aims to be a valuable tool in enhancing the culinary operations of your establishment.

+## Test user

+To use our application in test mode, use the following data for a test user:

+- **Username:** user
+- **Password:** user12345

+Please use this data only in a test environment.